prince-appiah/Flutter-Instagram-UI-Clone/README.md

 # instagram_clone

-A new Flutter project.
+An Instagram UI clone rebuilt with Flutter

-## Documentation to follow soon
+## Documentation to follow soon (WIP)